sunesimonsen/unexpected-check-presentation/content/presentation.md

 }, 'to be valid for all', strings)
 ```

-Note:
-* we use a seeded random as it is important that test are reproducible.
-* it is tempting to just rely property based testing, but I would always
+Note: it is tempting to just rely property based testing, but I would always
 complement it with sanity checks.

 ===